 -Good soil fertility

-If any or all of these three things are off, the health, rate of growth and fruit bearing capacity of the tree is compromised.
+If any or all of these three things are off, the health, rate of growth and fruit-bearing capacity of the tree are compromised.
 Moreover, the greater the degree to which any of these three things are off, the greater the tree’s health is compromised.
 That’s because without the right amount of photosynthesis, water and nutrients, your tree cannot properly produce or budget its resources.
 The result of which will ultimately lead to a sad tree with sad fruit.

 For deciduous trees, those that lose their leaves and go dormant in winter, summer is particularly important.
 All the energy they create in summer is then stored during winter and used to create next year’s growth.
 Should the tree not produce enough leaves for example, or should these leaves be lacking in chlorophyll year after year after year, the tree will eventually fail (i.e. die).

 What does all this mean in terms of summer tree care?
 First, it implies that you should make sure your trees are being properly watered.
 Second, you need to consider your soil fertility.
 If you didn’t do it in the spring, make sure you apply your growing season soil amendments – compost/fertilizer and woody mulch – as soon as you can this summer season.
 If you see discoloration in leaves, you likely have a nutrition deficiency and should amend your soil.

 That takes care of our feeding our roots.
 But what about our leaves?
 To answer that question, we first need to understand what your tree is growing in the summer.
 This is the same as saying, how does a tree allocate its energy resources in summer.